Prez Kovind embarks on train journey to visit birthplace in UP | Business

 Prez Kovind embarks on train journey to visit birthplace in UP

-Prasad boarded the presidents special train from Chhapra to reach Ziradei, where he spent three days, the statement said.He travelled across the country by train.Prasads successors also preferred train journeys to connect with the people of the country.On June 28, Kovind will board the train at the Kanpur Central Railway Station to reach Lucknow for his visit to the capital city of Uttar Pradesh.On June 29, he will return to New Delhi on a special flight.
+Prasad boarded the presidents special train from Chhapra to reach Ziradei, where he spent three days, the statement said.He travelled across the country by train.Prasads successors also preferred train journeys to connect with the people.On June 28, Kovind will board the train at the Kanpur Central railway station to reach Lucknow for his visit to the capital city of Uttar Pradesh.The railways said that the service of the Presidential Saloon which was in use since independence had been discontinued on the instructions of the President.

 - Country: